schmaeke/velura.nvim/README.md

 ## Usage with [Lualine](https://github.com/nvim-lualine/lualine.nvim)

-Velura.nvim includes a matching theme for lualine.nvim.
+velura.nvim includes a matching theme for lualine.nvim.
 Add this to your Lualine configuration:
 ```lua
 require( "lualine" ).setup( {